yutannihilation/savvy/README.md

 This is nothing but my personal challenge to re-invent the wheel in order to get better understanding about what [extendr](https://extendr.github.io/) does.
 While this is usable, ergonomics is not included.
-Please use extendr.
+If you prefer friendly one, please use extendr.

 ### Why savvy?